a1exxd0/scc-modules/README.md

 # SCC Module System
 An alternative to the standard modulecmd, using C++, with no TCL.
+It ties in together a "module load" type system from modulecmd, with flavours.
+What does this mean for you?

+Upon doing a "module avail", you may be presented with 100s of modules, but with a flavours system, it will only show relevant modules to ones you have already loaded, reducing 100s to a clear few of the specific modules you require.

 # Why?
 We needed flavours to work, but it was buggy and written in TCL and Perl.